 Lady Isabelle was one of the larger of the inland waterways fleet while being one of the smallest of the sea going boats but nevertheless she is a proud and bona fide member of the Association of Dunkirk Little Ships (ADLS) .
 Undoubtedly she would have struggled to cross the Channel but according to 'The Little Ships of Dunkirk' by Christian Brann she arrived on La Panne beach amid heavy shelling.
 She could cut through calm water at 12 knots thanks to her powerful 6 cylinder Gray marine engine.
 Apparently her Staines based owners never forgave the boatyard which allowed their precious Gibbs to be requisitioned !

 Her subsequent ownership and history seems to be relatively well documented and at one stage the boat even had a cabin.
 However in 1981 when she was in a very sorry state a new owner commissioned the legendary Peter Freebody to restore the boat to its original state and a reconditioned 1934 Gray was sourced and fitted while the boat was being completely refurbished.
 Subsequent owners in the last forty years have maintained this glorious varnished carvel constructed Gibbs launch to a very high standard.
+Not only has Lady Isabelle returned to Dunkirk (albeit on a trailer to be launched into the harbour) but she also paraded proudly at the Diamond Jubilee of the late Queen Elizabeth II in 2012 when a few drops of rain were hardly a deterrent to this brave old lady.

 For more information please ring the office on 01491 578870 and ask to speak to Gillian.